quanterall/HaskellMaterials/basics/03-effectful.md

 Likewise we can also have `IO String` which is `IO` applied to `String`, which produces the type `IO String`. `IO` itself can be seen as a type constructor in the type system, that requires a type to be passed to it in order to construct a concrete one.
+When types take other types we call them **"higher-kinded" types**.

 ### Interlude: IO is "higher-kinded"